CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

     ![](Images/img213.png)

-1. Give the team a name and  add description if needed.
+1. Give the team a name and add a description if needed.
 Select **Create**.

     ![](Images/img214.png)